jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 Big picture :
     a RexxSourceLiteral is an internal rexx object, created by the parser, not accessible from ooRexx scripts. a RexxSourceLiteral holds the following properties, shared among all the RexxBlock instances created from it :
-      |  source : the text between the curly brackets {...} as an array of lines, including the tag :xxx if any.
+      |  source : the text between the curly brackets {...} as an array of lines, including the tag ::xxx if any.
       |  package : the package which contain the source literal.
       |  kind : kind of source, derived from the source's tag.
       |  rawExecutable : routine or method created at load-time (immediate parsing).